 Slieve Donard & the Glen River Path

 The highest peak in Northern Ireland (850 m) is a steep but rewarding climb from the seaside town of Newcastle.
-Follow the Glen River through pine woods and granite steps to summit views stretching to Scotland on a clear day.
+Follow the Glen River through pine woods and granite steps to wide summit views stretching across the Irish Sea to Scotland on clear days.

 Silent Valley & Ben Crom Reservoir

 A gentler introduction to the Mournes, with scenic paths around historic reservoirs, mountain backdrops, and a peaceful pace.
-Learn about the region’s waterworks while exploring quiet trails framed by dramatic slopes.
+These walking routes combine industrial heritage with quiet upland scenery and are ideal for relaxed valley exploration.

 Mourne Wall Walk

 Trace the iconic dry-stone Mourne Wall as it crosses 15 peaks over 22 miles (35 km).
-Often done in sections, it’s a challenging way to experience the full backbone of the range.
+Often walked in sections, this demanding ridge route offers a unique way to experience the full spine of the mountain range.

 Tollymore Forest Park

-Just outside the Mournes, this fairytale forest offers riverside trails, stone bridges, and ancient trees.
-A great lowland option, with access to nearby upland routes.
+Just outside the Mournes, this fairytale landscape of rivers, stone bridges, and ancient trees provides lowland woodland walking with direct access to nearby upland routes.

 Adventure Highlights

-Perfect for self-guided walkers seeking both challenge and calm, the Mourne Mountains offer a mix of high drama and deep quiet — shaped by stone, story, and the shifting elements.
+Perfect for travellers seeking both challenge and calm, the Mourne Mountains blend high drama with deep quiet — a landscape shaped by stone, story, and shifting light.

 Frequently Asked Questions